New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Panthers stats and trends

+- In Carolina's 15 games this year, it has five wins against the spread.

-- The Panthers have covered the spread once this season when underdogs by 6.5 points or more (in three chances).
+- The Panthers have covered the spread once this year when underdogs by 6.5 points or more (in three chances).

-- Carolina's games this season have hit the over seven times in 15 opportunities (46.7%).
+- Carolina's games this season have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).

 - Carolina is 3-4 against the spread and 3-4 overall when the team records more than 20.3 points.

-- In games that Carolina amasses over 331.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Carolina picks up over 331.7 yards, the team is 5-2 against the spread and 5-2 overall.

 - This year the Panthers have turned the ball over 25 times, five more than the Saints' takeaways (20).